vfarcic/devops26/manuscript/99-boot.md

 NOTE: Validated (works) only with serverless GKE

-NOTE: `--skip-installation`
-NOTE: Changed the name of the cluster from `jx-rocks` to `jx-boot` because of phantom storage
+NOTE: Not using `jx` to create a cluster

 * Create new **GKE** cluster: [gke-jx-serverless-boot.sh](TODO:)